abriljordan/ga_blog/docs/student-tracker/manage-assignments-events.md

 *Update assignment status*

 ## Add Events
-1. On the student list, check the box to select one or more students.
+1. On the student list, select one or more students.
 2. Go to the **Action Box**, click **Add Event**.
 3. Write your event.
 4. At the bottom of the page, click **Add**.